-It is possible to have an ordinary referendum which is one that does not relate to amending Bunreacht na hEireann (the Irish Constitution).
-Since the foundation of the State however, no ordinary referendum has ever been held.
+It is possible to have an ordinary referendum which is one that does not relate to amending Bunreacht na hÉireann (the Irish Constitution).
+Since the foundation of the State, however, no ordinary referendum has ever been held.

 The joint petition must be passed by the majority of the members of the Seanad and one-third of the members of the Dáil.
-When the President receives the petition, he/she must consult the Council of State.
+When the President receives the petition, they must consult the Council of State.

-If the President decides that the Bill contains a proposal of such national importance that the will of the people should be found out, he/she will refuse to sign the Bill until a referendum has been held.
+If the President decides that the Bill contains a proposal of such national importance that the will of the people should be found out, they will refuse to sign the Bill until a referendum has been held.

 The referendum must be held within 18 months of the President's decision not to sign the Bill.
 This referendum gives the people of Ireland a chance to decide whether the Bill should become part of Irish law.